MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/gateway-overview.md

 ms.topic: overview
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 09/11/2020
+ms.date: 09/14/2020
 ---
 # What is RAS Gateway for SDN?

 > Applies to Azure Stack HCI, version 20H2; Windows Server 2019

-RAS (Remote Access Service) Gateway is a software-based Border Gateway Protocol (BGP) capable router designed for cloud service providers (CSPs) and enterprises that host multitenant virtual networks using Hyper-V Network Virtualization.
-It is used for routing network traffic between a virtual network and another network, either local or remote.
+Remote Access Service (RAS) Gateway is a software-based Border Gateway Protocol (BGP) capable router designed for cloud service providers (CSPs) and enterprises that host multitenant virtual networks using Hyper-V Network Virtualization (HNV).
+You can use RAS Gateway to route network traffic between a virtual network and another network, either local or remote.

 RAS Gateway requires Network Controller, which performs the deployment of gateway pools, configures tenant connections on each gateway, and switches network traffic flows to a standby gateway in the event of a gateway failure.